 Growing Demand for Virtual Consultations

 The pandemic prompted a major shift in meetings and events, with many moving to a virtual implementation.
 While employees became accustomed to all kinds of virtual meetings during the pandemic, consumers were also embracing this virtual experience.
 While virtual consultations existed before the pandemic, it was often thought of more as a novelty.
-Suddenly the pandemic became the driving force of adoption for virtual visits in a variety of industries, from healthcare to home builders.
+Suddenly the pandemic became the driving force of adoption for virtual visits in a variety of industries, from healthcare to home builders and auto dealers.
 And now that a majority of consumers have experienced a virtual visit, they recognize it as a convenient option and want it to stay.
 Businesses can even schedule a virtual visit with their local Safeguard advisor.

 Rising Uses for Self-Service Technologies